Organizing for Instant Entertaining

 White albacore tuna can make a fast cracker spread or dip for veggies

-Summer sausage and shrink-wrapped cheese logs that don’t need refrigeration
+Summer sausage and shrink-wrapped cheese logs that do not need refrigeration

 Mixed nuts or flavored almonds